Luciiuss/sm-a566b/README.md

 * [Latest releases](https://github.com/Luciiuss/sm-a566b/releases)

-> 🚨 Make sure your device matches the base firmware to avoid bootloop.
+> 🚨 There is confirmation that the kernel is compatible with the SM-A566E, but compatibility is not guaranteed.
 ---

 ## Credits